Koenkk/zigbee2mqtt.io/docs/devices/WB-MSW-ZIGBEE_v.4.md

 ---
-title: "Sprut.device WB-MSW-ZIGBEE v.4 control via MQTT"
+title: "Wirenboard WB-MSW-ZIGBEE v.4 control via MQTT"
-description: "Integrate your Sprut.device WB-MSW-ZIGBEE v.4 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Wirenboard WB-MSW-ZIGBEE v.4 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-08-01T15:09:09
 pageClass: device-page
 ---